7 Top Full-Stack Frameworks you must know in 2026!

 - Easy integration with Node.js APIs and backend databases.

-Notable Companies Using Next.js are TikTok, Twitch, Hulu, and Uber.
+Notable Companies Using Next.js: TikTok, Twitch, Hulu, and Uber.

 - Perfect for blogs, e-commerce platforms, and news websites.